ryan-p-randall/online-write-good/README.md

 Accessify's [Accessible Table Builder](http://accessify.com/tools-and-wizards/accessibility-tools/table-builder/) helps build HTML tables
 WebAIM's [Color Contrast Checker](https://webaim.org/resources/contrastchecker/)
 WebAIM's [WAVE Web Accessibility Tool](http://wave.webaim.org)
+[Color Hex Codes](http://www.color-hex.com) isn't strictly an accessibility tool.
+You can use it to find shades and tints of particular colors, so you can keep your site's theme/feel but with colors that have better contrast.

 Presentation Tools:
 - Hakim El Hattab's [Reveal.js](http://lab.hakim.se/reveal-js/) makes presentations accessible in various ways, especially if you **use the plug-in below**